Clinical Research Billing

 A. Operational Responsibilities

-It is the responsibility of the PI to ensure that the clinical research billing of his or her studies is in compliance with all laws and regulations and adhere to University policy.
+It is the responsibility of the PI to ensure that the clinical research billing of his or her studies is in compliance with all laws and regulations and adheres to University policy.
 The PI, his or her research staff, department administrators, and the CRF Team must work together to ensure the components of accurate billing are in place.
 Specifically, refer to the Coverage Analysis Procedure and the Clinical Research Billing Procedure.

-- The coverage analysis should be consistent with the study protocol and informed consent and should accurately and appropriately allocate the costs associated with the performance of the clinical study to the responsible payer
+• The coverage analysis should be consistent with the study protocol and informed consent and should accurately and appropriately allocate the costs associated with the performance of the clinical study to the responsible payer.

-- The PI and study staff must ensure that there is an outlined plan to identify research patients prior to providing services.
+• The PI and study staff must ensure that there is an outlined plan to identify research patients prior to providing services.

-- The PI and study staff must ensure that the services for study subjects enrolled in the clinical research project are billed in accordance with the coverage analysis and that the bills are based on actual services rendered and consistent with the informed consent.
+• The PI and study staff must ensure that the services for study subjects enrolled in the clinical research project are billed in accordance with the coverage analysis and that the bills are based on actual services rendered and consistent with the informed consent.

-- Each department and clinic must follow clinical research billing procedures specific to its unit or practice in order to ensure that clinical research billing is conducted appropriately and accurately.
+• When research visit charges are entered into the appropriate EHR/EMR, the study staff must review appropriate reports in the system to ensure proper billing information is entered.
+In Epic, this is the Research Billing Queue Report.
+Each department and clinic must follow clinical research billing procedures specific to its unit or practice in order to ensure that clinical research billing is conducted appropriately and accurately.

-- Study staff must conduct periodic reconciliation of clinical research billing charges.
+• Study staff must conduct periodic reconciliation of clinical research billing charges.

 Additional information may be found on the Clinical Research Finance website.